 American Council of Engineering Companies of North Dakota (ACEC/ND) recognized this project with the 2017 Engineering Excellence Award for its exceptional degree of innovation, complexity, achievement, and value.

-Chapter 4 of the North Dakota Society of Professional Engineers (NDSPE) recognized this project with the 2016 Outstanding Engineering Design Award for its exceptional engineering design and success.
+The North Dakota Society of Professional Engineers (NDSPE) Chapter 4 (F-M Engineers) recognized this project at the chapter level with the 2016 Outstanding Engineering Design Award.
+The project then went on to win the state level award for its exceptional engineering design and success.